Dum Dum: Transport

+Dum Dum Junction, on the Sealdah-Ranaghat line, and Dum Dum Cantonment, on the Sealdah-Bangaon line, are the nearest railway stations.

+Kolkata Metro, the first underground metro in India, was initially constructed from Dum Dum to Tollygunge.
+It was progressively commissioned, the full length of 16.45 km being commissioned in 1995.
+Dum Dum metro station is located adjacent to Dum Dum Junction railway station.

+Dum Dum Cantonment, Jessore Road and Biman Bandar are metro stations of Yellow Line of Kolkata Metro.
+Biman Bandar serves Kolkata's main airport, the Netaji Subhas Chandra Bose International Airport.

 Travel within Dum Dum and South Dum Dum

 There are a plenty of blue-yellow private buses, mini-buses and taxis, as well as a few WBTC buses in Dum Dum.
 Autos are plentiful and can be used for short stretches.

-Nagerbazar is the hub of autos where there are 4 routes originates viz:
+Nagerbazar is the hub of autos where four routes originate, namely: